-Presently she serves on the Board of Directors for Texas Impact, an organization that lobbies the Texas State Legislature on behalf of faith communities; an Advisory Board Member (Communications Committee) for the Sisterhood of Salaam Shalom; and a member of the Board of Directors at the Institute for Diversity & Civic Life.
+Amanda serves on the Board of Directors for Texas Impact, an organization that lobbies the Texas State Legislature on behalf of faith communities; as an Advisory Board Member (Communications Committee) for the Sisterhood of Salaam Shalom; and a member of the Board of Directors at the Institute for Diversity & Civic Life.